-Review basic math operations with decimals and fractions before you test
+- Review basic math operations with decimals and fractions before you test

 - Calculator use is permitted during the College-Level Mathematics test ONLY.
-The SAS staff at Largo campus will loan graphing calculators for the testing session.
+The Testing Center staff at Largo campus will loan graphing calculators for the testing session.

 How many times can I take the placement tests?

 Placement tests for PGCC can be taken twice within a two-year period.
 You are encouraged to take the placement test a second time if the results from your first test indicate a need for developmental courses, or if the first test results do not meet your personal expectations.
 If you decide to retest, you MAY NOT take the same placement twice in the same day.
 You must wait until the next business day, at earliest.
 The highest score from either attempt will be used for placement.
 However, a third test will not be allowed until two years have passed since the second test.

 Also, please be aware that no placement test can be taken after you enroll in a course or sequence considered to be preparatory in nature (for example, Developmental Studies, ESL courses).
 If you enroll in a developmental course, you cannot use the placement test to substitute for course performance even if you have only taken the placement test once.

 I took the SAT or ACT.
 Do I still have to take the placement test?

 After being admitted to the College, you may be exempt from all or part of the placement test if your SAT or ACT scores meet our requirements below AND your valid scores are from tests taken less than 2 years ago.
 You must present your original score report to the Testing Center to be granted any exemptions for your scores.
 Scores from exams taken more than 2 years ago will NOT be accepted.

 |Accepted Standardized Tests|